dumbmatter/promise-worker-bi/README.md

 ### Error handling

-Any thrown errors or asynchronous rejections from the worker will be propagated to the main thread as a rejected Promise.
+Any thrown errors or asynchronous rejections during a response will be propagated as a rejected Promise.
 For instance:

 ```js
 promiseWorker.register(function (message) {